 This gives you precise control and reduces the blast radius in case of a leak.

 Your API endpoints should accept both API keys and OAuth 2.1 tokens during the transition.
+In Express, for example:

 This gives you flexibility while slowly migrating clients one by one.

+Start with internal services you control.
+Then move to trusted partners or customers with direct access.
 Use feature flags or environment config to toggle between auth modes per client.
 This avoids big bang releases.
+Scalekit provides logs and dashboards to help you track which clients are still using keys vs. tokens.

 Once a majority of clients have migrated, communicate a hard cutoff for API key support.
+Give at least 30–60 days of notice.
+Show token-based examples.
+Offer fallback support during rollout.
+Once the date passes, remove the API key logic and enforce token-only access.

 Let’s say you have two services inside your stack:

-In your current setup, the Order Service calls the Inventory API using a static API key:
+In your current setup, the order service calls the Inventory API using a static API key:

 This works, but the key is static, has no scope, and offers no visibility.
 If leaked, anyone could query your inventory.
+With the client credentials flow, the order service authenticates directly with the authorization server to obtain an access token, which it then uses to call the Inventory API.
+This flow is ideal for service-to-service communication where no user is involved.

 Here’s how the same flow works after migrating to OAuth 2.1 using Scalekit.